Today ought to be spent mostly dancing because it is International Dance Day 2016.

-As I am an avid advanced ballet student (who has always had a keen interest in learning and can never pass on an opportunity to join in a class) I met the talented Isabel Filby at the barre.
-Having danced alongside her, while watching her work hard, progress and develop, I am pleased to share the news that Izzy will start at Central School of Ballet in September 2016.
-An interview beckons!
+I met the talented Isabel Filby at the barre.
+Having watched her work hard, progress and develop, I am pleased to share the news that Izzy will start at Central School of Ballet in September 2016.

 International Dance Day was introduced in 1982 by the International Dance Committee (known by its French acronym CID).
 The date commemorates the birthday of Jean-Georges Noverre (1727–1810), the creator of modern ballet.
 Ultimately, the event aims to lobby governments worldwide to ensure dance has a significant place in education.

 His message strikes a chord with me as he sees dance as a very human thing to do.
 Indeed, we all have bodies which we are able to move (albeit to varying extents) and, subsequently, we can all relate to others who move.

 It is exceptionally easy to fall into the trap of wanting everything we do to be perfect.
-Classically-trained dancers strive for an unattainable perfection in every movement they execute yet the beauty is found in the trying and the flow.
+Classically trained dancers strive for an unattainable perfection in every movement they execute yet the beauty is found in the trying and the flow.
 Dance is not a series of static positions.
-Despite my own tendency to self-critique, I feel strongly that dance should be recognised as an inclusive art and that everyone can find something in dance which makes their heart soar.
-It could be the galvanising effect of participating in a rigorous dance class, the adrenaline rush of performing or the experience of being just one of many spectators sat in an auditorium.
+Despite my own tendency to self-critique, I feel strongly that dance should be recognised as an inclusive art; everybody can find something in dance that makes their heart soar.
+It could be the galvanising effect of participating in a rigorous dance class, the adrenaline rush of performing, or the experience of being just one of many spectators sat in an auditorium.
 Removed from real life and time suspended as everyone focuses on the movement.